 - 2 Co-Commissioners

 These roles will be appointed prior to each season, some time between February 1 and May 31, by league founder David Wu, who reserves the right to 1) appoint himself to any of these roles, and 2) alter or retake control of these roles at any time.
 These roles expire after season’s end, on January 31.
 (See Article 10 below for a breakdown of these roles.)

 Section 1.4 – Constitution

 This Rosita League Constitution is valid for all seasons now and in the future, starting in 2018.
 The previous constitutions established specifically for 2016 and 2017 are now invalid.
 As a team owner or co-owner in the Rosita League, you are bound to all terms and conditions contained in this Constitution.
 It is your absolute responsibility to read, retain and follow all elements of this Constitution without prompting from the Commissioner’s Office.

-League founder David Wu reserves the right to amend this Constitution at any time.
-Such amendments will be included at the bottom of this document (click here).
+League founder David Wu reserves the right to amend – or approve requested amendments to – this Constitution at any time.
+Such amendments will be included at the bottom of this document (see Amendments).

 Section 1.5 – Basic League Configuration

 The Rosita League is a re-draft, non-keeper, non-dynasty, PPR league.
 In any given season, the total amount of teams must be in the range of 8-16 teams, and must be an even number.
 Each team consists of 14 roster positions: 9 starters (QB, RB, RB, WR, WR, TE, FLEX [RB/WR/TE], D/ST, K), and 5 bench slots (BE x 5).